quafzi/Magento-Productvisibility/docs/en/3_Issues.rst

 - compiler

 In the past, we did not need these features to be handled by this module, that's just why we did not already implement this.
-You could either implement it your own (and send us your solution) or just be patient and hope we do betimes.
+You could either implement it on your own (and send us your solution) or just be patient and hope we do it betimes.